Multi-photon entanglement and interferometry: Interference and quantum entanglement

 and due to the random nature of $\Delta_{12}\phi(t)$ only the first two terms survive because both $\langle\cos^{2}\Delta_{12}\phi(t)\rangle_{av}$ and $\langle\sin^{2}\Delta_{12}\phi(t)\rangle_{av}$ give $\frac{1}{2}$, whereas $\langle\sin2\Delta_{12}\phi(t)\rangle_{av}=0.$

 In addition to the phase fluctuations one can take into account also amplitude fluctuations.
-Nevertheless, the basic features of the earlier formula must be retained, as the amplitude fluctuations tend to lower even further the visibility of the intensity correlations patterns.
-Thus, the visibility of intensity correlations is never full, maximally $50\%$.
-As we shall see there is no bound on visibility in the quantum case.
-For a broader treatment of these matters see Paul (1986).
+Nevertheless, the basic features of the earlier formula must be retained.
+Amplitude fluctuations tend to lower the visibility of the intensity correlations patterns even further.
+Thus, the visibility of intensity correlations for fields with fluctuating phase differences is never full, maximally $50\%$.
+As we shall see, there is no bound on visibility in the quantum case.
+For a broader treatment of these matters see a review by Paul (1986), and Belinskii and Klyshko (1993).